simonverret/simonverret.github.io/_posts/2018-11-15-visual-greens-functions.markdown

 The colorplots on the left are the same as above, and what is plotted on the right are cuts of these colorplots, at $k=\pi/2$, where I added black arrows.
 Thus, along these arrows, $\text{Re}G$ and $-\text{Im}G$ follow the dependence shown as a function of $\epsilon$ on the right.

 This shows that the role of $\eta$ is to broaden the Green's function in energy.
 If it was zero, the real part of $G$ would simply be a $1/\epsilon$ divergence, and the imaginary part would be a Dirac delta.
-(This is a example of the [Sokhotski–Plemelj theorem](https://en.wikipedia.org/wiki/Sokhotski%E2%80%93Plemelj_theorem):
+(This is an example of the [Sokhotski–Plemelj theorem](https://en.wikipedia.org/wiki/Sokhotski%E2%80%93Plemelj_theorem):
 \begin{align}
 \lim_{\eta\rightarrow 0}\frac{1}{z+i\eta} \rightarrow \mathcal{P}\frac{1}{z} - i\pi\delta(z),
 \end{align}